Opinion | Top-10 “DIY Hearing Aids” and PSAPs

 Price: $349 per unit (sold as a monaural unit; must specify left or right ear when ordering).

-Classification: Behind-the-ear (BTE) PSAP with Bluetooth streaming.
+Classification: Behind-the-ear (BTE) rechargeable PSAP with Bluetooth streaming

-Description: The SoundWorld Solutions CS50+ is a PSAP that looks like a mobile cellphone Bluetooth earpiece—and in essence, that’s what this device is—combined with some good hearing-aid-like attributes and functionality.
+Description: The SoundWorld Solutions CS50+ is a PSAP that looks like a mobile cellphone Bluetooth earpiece—and in essence, that’s what this device is, combined with some good hearing-aid-like attributes and functionality.
 The device is made up of two components: 1) A control unit with a button for adjusting three programs and the volume, as well as the eartip (with 3 different size options); 2) A rechargeable battery unit that fits behind your ear and magnetically attaches to the control unit (each purchase comes with 2 battery units, so you have a “spare” should the first battery run low).
 It uses the same strong magnetic attachment for connection to the recharger and control unit.
 You can use this device without an app by using the presets; however, the app supplies the user with a lot more options, and includes a 2-minute customized fitting for your own unique hearing profile.
 The CS50+ includes directional microphones for better understanding of speech in noise, 3 environmental program settings you can tweak in the app, and integrated Bluetooth streaming for calls or music from your phone or computer/tablet.
-The wire earpiece has a volume control and a separate program button, and a male voice assistant that tells you if you’re turning the volume up or down and/or what program you’ve switched to.
+The wire earpiece has a volume control and a separate program button, and a male voice assistant that tells you if you’re turning the volume up or down and/or what listening program you’ve switched to.
 A small (about 3”x2”) foam semi-soft-shell carrying case is included.
 Sound World now also offers a self-fit, Bluetooth, rechargeable hearing aid that is customizable using an app, the HD100 Companion ($449/monaural; $735 binaural), as well as the HD75 BTE hearing aid ($280 monaural/$500 binaural) which also uses an app for customized sound.

 My Opinion.
 The SoundWorld Solutions CS50+ is particularly interesting because it has been used extensively in studies by Johns Hopkins researchers about the effectiveness of self-fitting and DIY hearing devices.
 In general, the outcomes of these studies have been very positive, and probably played a role in convincing the FDA to move forward with an OTC hearing aid device classification.
 The CS50+ features good sound quality, amplification, and streaming.
 The rest seems pretty basic to me—but basic isn’t bad in this case.
-It has a higher “nerd factor”† because it looks just like one of those Bluetooth in-the-ear phone devices business-people wear while walking down the street talking loudly to themselves.
+It has a higher “nerd factor”† because it looks just like one of those Bluetooth in-the-ear phone devices business-people wear while walking around the street or airport seemingly talking to themselves.
 But, again, that can be seen more of a plus than a negative: few people would guess the CS50+ is doubling as an amplification device.
 I found the Bluetooth streaming for phone calls and music a little clunky.
 However, this is a good monaural headset-type PSAP that offers a personalized hearing solution, good sound quality and steaming, and what I think is a good hearing solution for situational monaural amplification.

 7) Eargo NEO